As the Chinese New Year approaches (on Friday, January 31), sharing a recipe for the traditional Chinese tea egg seems extremely appropriate.

 Happy cooking and sipping…and Happy Chinese New Year!

-(Adapted from the Tea-Marbled Egg recipe in the Culinary Tea cookbook by Cynthia Gold and Lisë Stern.)
+Adapted by Suzanne Klein, Tea Foodie from the Tea-Marbled Egg recipe in the Culinary Tea cookbook by Cynthia Gold and Lisë Stern.

 Makes 12 tea eggs